The Very Thought of You (Nat King Cole album): Track listing

 Bonus tracks added to Capitol Record's CD re-issue:

 Bonus tracks added to the Collectors' Choice Music CD re-issue, recorded in 1962:

-The "bonus" tracks "Don't Blame Me" and "There Is No Greater Love" were part of the original recording session, and were added to Capitol Record's 1987 and 1997 CD re-issues.
+The "bonus" tracks "Don't Blame Me" and "There Is No Greater Love" were part of the original recording session, and were added to Capitol Records' 1987 and 1997 CD re-issues.
 In 2007 Collectors' Choice Music also re-issued "The Very Thought of You" on CD and included the tracks "Happy New Year" and "Farewell To Arms" from a 1962 recording session.